hoangduytran/blender-manual/manual/editors/texture_node/introduction.rst

 .. note::

-   The texture node system is legacy and will be replaced soon by a new system.
+   The texture node system is legacy and expected to be replaced by a new system.
    Due to this, the manual is not up to date with the latest version of Blender.

 Blender includes a node-based texture generation system, which enables textures